How to manage your businesses software subscriptions

 Maintain a subscription register

-Maintaining and regularly reviewing a register of all your active subscriptions can save your business thousands of dollars of unnecessary spending.
+Managing and regularly viewing a register of all your active subscriptions helps you lower your business costs and save your business thousands of dollars of unnecessary spending.
 An up-to-date register will help you stay on-top of upcoming subscription spend.
 It will also reveal any duplicate subscriptions and stop subscriptions from slipping through the cracks if the previous owner changes roles or leaves the business.

 To create your own subscription register:

 - List all of the subscriptions your business uses

 - Check your credit card statement and check for any missed subscriptions

 - If you missed a subscription, there’s a good chance it’s not critical to your business